CMSP Tales & KLX 300D Upgrades

 I actually drove a car in the U.K on a South African driver's license for three years and there was nothing the metropolitan police could do about it, even though they knew I was skirting the boundaries of the laws.

-If you are a multinational, someone who is a citizen of more than one country who works in them both part of the year there are some things that are grey areas in terms of your foreign license being valid in the USA.
+If you are a multinational, someone who is a citizen of more than one country who works in them both part of the year does actually fall into some cracks you can take advantage of with regards to international driving permits and such, so there are some things that are grey areas in terms of your foreign license being valid in the USA.

-It was not so quick or easy to book a driver's license test in the U.K back in 1996 when I moved back to the U.K from South Africa and I knew I was not going to be staying on the Muddy Island long either.
+In my case with reference to the U.K and moving there from South Africa, I found that it was not so quick or easy to book a car driver's license test in the U.K back in 1996 when I moved back to the U.K from South Africa and I knew I was not going to be staying on the Muddy Island long either.

-My U.K Motorcycle BMA training was the prize motorcycle training achievement from my point of view.
+My U.K Motorcycle BMA training was the prize motorcycle training achievement from my point of view and I then thought I could switch to it if I ever went that way again.

-One of the advantages of living in an American Progressive state full of illegal and undocumented alien invaders is their sanctuary city leniency and tolerance for this sort of thing can also be twisted and legally used to your advantage if you care to lean that way.
+One of the advantages of living in an American Progressive state full of illegal and undocumented alien invaders is their sanctuary city leniency and tolerance for this sort of licensing thing if I ever need to take advantage of it, had precedent to the political agendas of the DNC to take advantage of.

 When I arrived in the USA back in 1998, the FAA granted me my different aircraft ratings based on my British and South African licenses, so I'm intrigued that obtaining the motorcycle license was such a comparatively difficult task!

-I must mention that the dire road conditions in California, combined with the generally rude and inconsiderate behavior of car and truck drivers, all make riding motorcycles here a pretty hazardous undertaking.
+I must mention that the dire road conditions in California, combined with the generally rude and inconsiderate behavior of car and truck drivers, all make riding motorcycles here a pretty hazardous undertaking, all things considered.

 I've ridden quite a bit in the USA on my various international Motorcycle licenses, using a Kwakersaki 250 road bike and an Indian Scout.

-My Moto Guzzi rides in South Africa, before I stopped riding regularly, had ABS braking from 1985 onwards so some Japanese machinery having ABS is pretty Meh for me.
+My Moto Guzzi rides in South Africa, before I stopped riding regularly, had ABS braking from 1985 onward so some Japanese machinery having ABS is pretty Meh for me.

 My KLX300 is sans ABS because I believe its lightweight design doesn't necessitate it.

-However, oddly enough, the Kwakersaki KLX230 does actually come with ABS braking.
+However, oddly enough, the Kwakersaki KLX230 does actually come with ABS braking as an option.

-To be honest, on enduro trails, ABS braking can be rather dangerous, and I prefer separate back and front independent braking myself.
+To be honest, on enduro trails, ABS braking can be rather dangerous, and I prefer separate back and front independent braking myself on such terrain on a Dual Sport motorcycle.

 It was with these various factors in mind percolating inside my sole surviving synapse, that I reluctantly enrolled for said CMSP training course recently.

-I looked at it as a necessary adventure.
+I looked at it as a necessary adventure that was the right thing to do.

 At first, I was not really expecting to learn anything much that was new, as motorcycles are still motorcycles and I have owned a lot of them and not just road bikes.